yl2342/ytsp25/README.md

 ---

-## User Guide
+## Client User Guide

 ### Registration and Login
 1. Navigate to the homepage
 2. Click "Register" and complete the form with your Yale credentials
-3. Log in with your credentials
+3. Log in with your credentials (you can not log in without registering first)

 ### Managing Your Portfolio
 1. After logging in, you'll be directed to your dashboard
+2. New users will be granted 1,000 virtual dollars to start with
-2. To add funds: Go to "Account" → "Deposit Funds"
+3. To add funds: Go to "Account" → "Deposit Funds"
-3. To buy stocks:
+4. To buy stocks:
    - Use the search bar to find a stock by ticker symbol
    - Click on the stock to view details
-   - Enter the quantity and click "Buy" (You can only buy whole shares)
+   - Enter the quantity and click "Buy" (You can only trade whole shares)
-4. To sell stocks:
+5. To sell stocks:
    - Go to "Portfolio" → "Holdings"
    - Find the stock you want to sell
    - Enter the quantity and click "Sell"
-5. To view performance:
+6. To view performance:
    - Visit your portfolio dashboard for an overview
    - Click on individual holdings for detailed performance

+### Using AI-Assisted Trading
+1. Search for a stock and navigate to its detail page
+2. Enter the quantity you wish to buy/sell
+3. Click the "Need AI assist for this trade?" button
+4. In the modal window, click "Generate and review your prompt first"
+5. Review the generated prompt (which includes your portfolio data and trade details)
+6. Edit the prompt if desired - it's fully customizable!
+7. Click "Confirm my prompt for AI advice" like you send your prompt to your other AI friends (eg. chatgpt)
+8. Review the AI's detailed analysis and recommendations in the new window
+9. Click "Confirm" to add the AI advice to your trading page, or "Close" to dismissss it
+10. If confirmed, the AI advice will appear on your stock detail page for reference
+11. Submit your trade if you want to proceed with the trade

 ### Social Features
 1. To follow other users:
-   - Search for users in the "Social" tab
+   - Search for users by their netid in the "Social" tab
    - Visit their profile and click "Follow"
 2. To share a trade:
    - Complete a buy/sell transaction
-   - Choose to make it public and add a comment
+   - Choose add a comment to your trade and make it public
 3. To engage with posts:
    - Browse the "Social Feed" to see posts from users you follow
    - Comment on posts